openbmc/docs/designs/redfish-resource-supplement-for-pfr.md

 associated with Platform Firmware Resilience but it provides OEM objects for manufacturer/provider specific extension moniker.

-Below are two OEM properties defined to represent the Platform Firmware Resilience provisioning status.
+Below are property is defined to represent the Platform Firmware Resilience provisioning status.

-  - Provisioned: The value of this property shall be a boolean indicating provisioned state of platform firmware.
+  - ProvisiongStatus: The value of this property indicates the provisioning status of platform firmware.
+It is of Enum Type with below values.

-  - Locked: The value of this property shall be a boolean indicating platform firmware provisioning is locked.
+    1) NotProvisioned: Indicates platform firmware is not provisioned.
+       This is an unsecured state.

+    2) ProvisionedButNotLocked: Indicates that the platform firmware is provisioned but not locked.
+So re-provisioning is allowed in this state.

+    3) ProvisionedAndLocked: Indicates that the platform firmware is provisioned and locked.
+So re-provisioning is not allowed in this state.

-PFR enabled platforms can provision or re-provision the platform resilience multiple times without Locking.
-But once the platform is locked by provisioning agent after, it can not be re-provisioned.
+PFR enabled platforms can provision or re-provision the platform resilience multiple times when it is in "NotProvisioned" or "ProvisionedButNotLocked" states.
+But once the platform is transitioned to "ProvisionedAndLocked" state, it can not be re-provisioned.

 New OemComputerSystem schema can be found at [link](https://gerrit.openbmc-project.xyz/#/c/openbmc/bmcweb/+/24253/)